CongducPham/LowCostLoRaGw/README.md

 Fisrt install a Raspberry with Raspbian.
 Then install python packages such as requests, python-firebase,… as needed

-Follow procedure to have Dropbox mounted on your Raspberry if you want to use this feature, otherwise, just create a Dropbox folder with a subforder LoRa-test.
+Follow procedure to have Dropbox mounted on your Raspberry if you want to use this feature, otherwise, just create a Dropbox folder with a subforder LoRa-test that will be used locally.
+You can mount Dropbox later on if you want: the local folders and contents will be unchanged.

-Create a folder named gateway for instance then copy all the files of the distrib's Raspberry folder in it.
+Create a folder named lora_gateway for instance then copy all the files of the distrib's Raspberry folder in it.
 DO NOT modify the lora_gateway.cpp file unless you know what you are doing.
+Check the radio.makefile file to select the radio module that you have.
+Uncomment only 1 choice or leave all lines commented if you do not have neither an HopeRF92/95 or inAir9B or a radio module with +20dBm possibility (the SX1272/76 has +20dBm feature but some radio modules that integrate the SX1272/76 may not have the electronic to support it).
+For instance, with both Libelium LoRa and inAir9 (not inAir9B) you should leave all lines commented.
 Then:

 	> make lora_gateway